Pat Cleveland On Getting Older And Not ‘Dressing Your Age’

 Commonly called the first Black supermodel, Pat Cleveland was and remains an inspiring force in the fashion industry — the 68-year-old walked a runway as recently as Spring 2020 New York Fashion Week.
 Here, she talks about her enduring approach to personal style, as told to Channing Hargrove.

 I don't "dress for my age" — I choose to dress according to the occasion.
 Sometimes, my outfit is an expression of what a particular invite called for.
 Sometimes, just waking up is an event in and of itself.
 My advice is to go to sleep in nice pajamas.
 Wear something around the house that makes you feel pretty.
 People will have something to say regardless of what you wear.
-So, dress freely and with a sense of wonder and adventure.
+So dress freely and with a sense of wonder and adventure.

 Advertisement